Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Introduction

 \section{Introduction}

 Euler-Lagrange (EL) systems have found widespread applications in engineering and can model a variety of mechanical systems, such as marine vessels \cite{peng2016containment}, rigid {spacecrafts} \cite{chen2014attitude}, and robot manipulators \cite{lewis2004Book-robot,zarikian2005external}. {Since} precise modeling of an EL system is very difficult {in practice and} disturbances are always entangled with the system movement, control of uncertain EL systems with disturbance rejection has been an important issue in control community \cite{Patre2011TAC-EL, chen2009attitude, lu2019adaptive}.
 A recent work \cite{lu2019adaptive} solved a global asymptotic tracking control problem of EL systems with disturbance rejection, where the disturbance is a combination of sinusoidal signals with unknown frequencies, amplitudes and phase angles.
-However, a similar problem becomes more challenging in a cooperative setting with multiple EL systems since, in addition to rejecting disturbances, the systems should achieve a common behavior with limited information (only using local information from a few neighbors). {\myr Furthermore, heterogeneity, parametric uncertainty, and additive unmodeled disturbances can propagate through the network and lead to agents suffering undesirable performance and instability, causing cascading objective control failure \cite{klotz2014asymptotic}. }
+However, a similar problem becomes more challenging in a cooperative setting with multiple EL systems since, in addition to rejecting disturbances, the systems should achieve a common behavior with limited information (only using local information from a few neighbors).